cincanproject/tools/stable/radamsa/README.md

-# "Radamsa is a test case generator for robustness testing, a.k.a. a fuzzer."
+# Radamsa is a test case generator for robustness testing, a.k.a. a fuzzer.

 Radamsa is the great open source command-line fuzzer for all purposes created by Aki Helin.
 Aki describes Radamsa like this: